firefox-devtools/debugger/README.md

-# [debugger.html][website]
+# [debugger][website]

 [website]: http://firefox-dev.tools/debugger/

 [![slack-badge]][slack] [![ci-badge]][ci-status] [![PRs Welcome]][make-a-pull-request]

-debugger.html is a hackable debugger for modern times, built from the ground up using [React] and [Redux].
+A hackable debugger for modern times, built from the ground up using [React] and [Redux].
 It is designed to be approachable, yet powerful.
 And it is engineered to be predictable, understandable, and testable.

 [Mozilla] created this debugger for use in the [Firefox] Developer Tools.
 And we've purposely created this project in GitHub, using modern toolchains.
 We hope to not only create a great debugger that works with the [Firefox][firefox-rdp] and [Chrome][chrome-rdp] debugging protocols, but also develop a broader community that wants to create great tools for the web.